justinwoo/easy-purescript-nix/README.md

 Or simply clone this repo, `cd` into it, and type `nix-shell` (which implicitly calls [`shell.nix`](./shell.nix)).

 ## Potential questions

+### How do I use this?
+(How do I use derivations in Nix?)

+I have written about how to use parts of Nix here: <https://github.com/justinwoo/nix-shorts>

 ### How do I install to my system from here?